 If loss has occurred

 Loss may be covered by MIT's insurance.
-Check with the Insurance Office (617-253-2823) for more information, and learn how to take advantage of the Insurance Office's waiver of retention policy for equipment theft.
+Check with the Insurance Office (617-253-2823) for more information, and learn how to take advantage of their waiver of retention policy for equipment theft.